 The start of each new roping and rodeo season is the perfect time to step back and reflect on the last year, so that you can set new goals for the new year.
-This process includes evaluating your strengths and weaknesses, and also analyzing your horsepower, partner(s) and team(s).
+This process includes evaluating your strengths and weaknesses, and also analyzing your horses, partner(s) and team(s).

 This is something I’ve done since I was 16 years old, when I moved away from home and started roping for a living.
 When roping is your priority and how you put food on the table and a roof over your head, this honest self-evaluation is something you do every year out of necessity.
 It’s also important to recreational ropers at every level of the game.